mahdiyar/instagram-data-engineering/README.md

 ### 1. Configuration

-- set up a virtual environment
+Set up a virtual environment and install all the required packages and dependencies.

 > ```
 virtualenv my-venv